 This also applies to your organisation and address etc.

 Please make sure that you validate your email addresses, including the second one if you listed two addresses.
 Otherwise the system will not be able to link your user account to the submissions you co-author.
-If this is not done, the system will not be able to create your confirmation of presentation correctly.
+Please make sure that you validate your email addresses, including the second one if you listed two addresses.
+Otherwise the system will not be able to link your user account to the submissions you co-author, meaning the system will not include those submissions on your acceptance letter or certificate of participation.

 Please have a look at our List of Networks.